henokemp/university-work/docs/index.md

 ## ***Feeling the Past***: How an Interactive Text-Based Educational Game Could Influence the Source Selection of Historians.

 This webpage reflects on my project *Feeling the Past* which I created for the master's course *History in a Digitized World*.
-The reflection piece starts with the introduction found on the left site or the next button below. *Feeling the Past* is a text-based interactive game, which can be played on www.livesintransit.org.
+The reflection piece starts with the introduction found on the left site or the next button below. *Feeling the Past* is a text-based interactive game, which can be played on [Lives in Transit](www.livesintransit.org).